Updated December 9th, 2017: HCITracker has been renamed CPITracker, since the HANA Cloud Integration product name no longer exists.

-In some of my SAP Community blogs, I’ve highlighted ways we can look under the metaphorical hood of SAP Cloud Platform Integration.
-In this blog, for instance, I showed how to find the version of the underlying Apache Camel framework.
+In some of my SAP Community blog posts, I’ve highlighted ways we can look under the metaphorical hood of SAP Cloud Platform Integration.
+In this post, for instance, I showed how to find the version of the underlying Apache Camel framework.
 In this one, I showed how to discover some interesting properties of the XSLT processor.

 In the shower (where else?) the other day, I had an idea: Tracking how these values change over time, would offer some interesting insights into how SAP Cloud Platform Integration is continously updated behind the scenes.